Global Language Monitor’s Top Words of 2012 projections from current word trends

 Top Names: No. 1 Obama, No. 2 Michael Jackson, No. 3 Mobama

 Top Words: No. 1 Change, No. 2 Bailout, No. 3 Obama-mania

 Top Phrases: No. 1 Financial Tsunami, No. 2 Global Warming, No. 3 “Yes, We Can!”

 Top Names: No. 1 Barack Obama, No. 2 George W. Bush, No.3 Michael Phelps

-Top Word: Hybrid (representing all things green)
+Top Words: No. 1 Hybrid (representing all things green), No. 2: Surge

 Top Phrase: Climate Change